U-Alberta/ADaPT-ML/README.md

 #### [Add your class response format and endpoint to the deployment app](./modelling/app/main.py) ####

 Until there is one configuration file for defining the classification task name and classes across all steps in the ADaPT-ML pipeline (see [Contributing](#community-guidelines)), you will need to add a response model that validates the output from your prediction endpoint.
-You will also need to create and set environment variables in [this step](#setting-up-the-environment-variables-for-docker-compose) for your new End Model and add functions to load them.
+You will also need to create and set environment variables in [this step](#step-2-set-up-the-environment-variables-for-docker-compose) for your new End Model and add functions to load them.
 You can add an element to the `loaded_models_dict` for your model, so you will know if it loaded successfully by visiting the root page.
 Finally, you will need to add an endpoint to get predictions for new datapoints from your model.

-### Step 6: Starting ADaPT-ML ###
+### Step 6: Start ADaPT-ML ###

 Once you have your new classification task ready to go by completing Steps 1-5, all you need to do is:
 ```shell